Well quasi-order and atomicity for combinatorial structures under consecutive orders: Valid structures

 For equivalence relations: the process of identifying the overlapping points of two equivalence relations results in identifying the equivalence classes of these points.
 This produces another equivalence relation, giving validity.

 For linear orders: since of course linear orders contain a linear order naturally in their signatures, we do not need to add an additional linear order.
 Hence the only linear orders are of the form $1 \leq 2 \leq \dots \leq n$.
 Let $l_1 = 1 \leq 2 \leq \dots \leq n$ and $l_2 = 1 \leq 2 \leq \dots \leq m$ be two such linear orders, with $n \leq m$.
-It is easy to see that $l_1$ and $l_2$ overlap on $n$ points, and by identifying these points we obtain another copy of $l_2$.
+It can be seen that $l_1$ and $l_2$ overlap on $x$ points for any $x \leq n$, and that these are the only possible overlaps.
+In any of these cases, by identifying the overlapping points we obtain another linear order.
 Hence linear orders are valid.

 For words: it is clear that identifying the suffix of one word with the (identical) prefix of another yields a new word.

 For posets: Let $\textbf{P}=(P, \leq_p)$ and $\textbf{Q}=(Q, \leq_q)$ be posets on $p, q$ points respectively, such that $\textbf{P}\Harpoon{[p-x+1, p]} \cong \textbf{Q} \Harpoon{[1, x]}$ for some $x \geq 1$.
 We assume without loss of generality that $P\cap Q$ consists of precisely the $x$ overlapping points.
 We will combine and extend $\leq_p$ and $\leq_q$ to form an ordering $\leq_{pq}$ on $P \cup Q$.
 We will say that $a \leq_{pq} b$ if and only if one of the following holds: \begin{enumerate} \item $a, b \in P$ and $a \leq_p b$; \item $a, b \in Q$ and $a\leq_q b$; \item $a \in P \backslash Q$ and $b \in Q \backslash P$ and there exists $c\in P \cap Q$ such that $a \leq_p c \leq_q b$; \item $a \in Q \backslash P$ and $b \in P \backslash Q$ and there exists $c\in P \cap Q$ such that $a \leq_q c \leq_p b$. \end{enumerate}